NIED marks 10-year milestone as a leader in fostering Education, Understanding & Action for Eating Disorders in Canada

 NIED has played a vital role in World Eating Disorders Action Day in conjunction with 160 countries whose mission is to unite activists across the globe to expand global awareness of Eating Disorders as genetically linked, treatable illnesses that can affect anyone.
 Many of the initiatives Canada developed have become a worldwide template.

-NIED’s Hand Knit Hope Program has brought knitters together to make more than 800 items that provide comfort and hope to those affected with Eating Disorders and which were donated to spread warmth to Eating Disorders programs and other organizations locally and in eight provinces.
+NIED’s Hand Knit Hope Program has brought caregiver knitters together to make more than 800 items, that provide comfort and hope to those impacted with Eating Disorders, which were donated to spread warmth to Eating Disorders programs and other organizations locally and in eight provinces.

 NIED is a totally volunteer run organization whose strength is the passion and dedication of their volunteers.